 The closed guard triangle choke is another incredible submission in Brazilian jiu-jitsu.
 Like the armbar, the triangle has been utilized at the very best levels of competition.

 Ezekiel Choke from the closed guard is one of the basic chokes learned in Brazilian jiu-jitsu.
 It’s an effective move in BJJ Gi tournaments and self-defense.

 Related: Discover the best Brazilian Jiu-Jitsu Gi for competition.
-We examined the market to find comfortable, long-lasting, and high-quality BJJ competition gis.
+We examined the comfortable, long-lasting, and high-quality BJJ competition gis market.
 Click here to find out more!